niranjan-bhat/ApKeyAuthentication.NetCore3.1/README.md

 # ApKeyAuthentication.NetCore3.1

-This is a sampl app to showcase api key authentication with roles and policies.
+This is a sample app to showcase api key authentication with roles and policies.